8th Flying Training Squadron

 The 8th Flying Training Squadron is part of the 71st Flying Training Wing based at Vance Air Force Base, Oklahoma.
-It operates the T-6A Texan II aircraft conducting flight training.
+It operated during World War II and the Korean War, was inactivated in 1951, and reactivated in 1972.
+It currently conducts flight training using T-6A Texan II aircraft.

 Mission

 Performs Joint Specialized Undergraduate Pilot Training with T-6A Texan II trainers.

 History

 World War II

 Activated in early 1942 under Fourth Air Force; after a brief organizational period in Southern California where it was equipped with reconnaissance P-38 Lightnings (F-4) it deployed to the Southwest Pacific Area, being assigned to Fifth Air Force in Australia.

 Engaged in long-range tactical reconnaissance missions over New Guinea; later the Netherlands East Indies and in late 1944, over the Philippines in support of MacArthur's Island-Hopping campaign (1942–1945).
 After the Japanese capitulation in August 1945, became part of the Army of Occupation in Japan.
 It was not operational between April 1946 and July 1947.

 Korean War

 From 1947–1949 flew photographic mapping missions over Japan, Korea, Philippines and other areas of western Pacific.
 During the Korean War, the squadron flew tactical reconnaissance sorties over North and South Korea from, 29 June 1950 – 24 February 1951.